kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 ts_with_events.plot(["Forces", "Ftot"])
 ```

 There are other arguments available to filter out more cycles, such as max durations, and minimal/maximal peak height.
-These arguments are documented in the [ktk.cycles.detect_cycles](api/ktk.cycles.detect_cycles.rst) function.
+These arguments are documented in the {{ktk_cycles_detect_cycles}} function.
 Here, we may reject pushes that do not reach a minimal peak height of 45 N.

 ```{code-cell} ipython3
 ts_with_events = ktk.cycles.detect_cycles(